mccraigmccraig/clonfig/README.md

-# clonfig
+## clonfig ##

-simple environment variable based config for clojure apps.
+simple environment variable based configuration for clojure apps.

 config attributes are defined in a map, along with defaults and post-processor functions.

-- attribute values are read from corresponding environment variables
+* attribute values are read from corresponding environment variables
-- default values can be specified which are used if there is no environment variable
+* default values can be specified which are used if there is no environment variable
-- value post-processors can be specified with a keyword, and transform the value
+* value post-processors can be specified with a keyword, and transform the value
-- post-processor functions can be passed directly and are passed the config map and the value and can therefore produce config attributes which depend on the value of other config attributes
+* post-processor functions can be passed directly and are passed the config map and the value and can therefore produce config attributes which depend on the value of other config attributes

-## Usage
+## Usage ##

 add the dependency to your project.clj

   [clonfig "0.1.0"]